remy1991/image_similarity_python/README.md

 ## How to push updates?

-The application is very simple to understand making it easy for other developers to contribute, purpose and implement changes, optimize it further based on requirements.
-Supportive scripts have been added to the git repository so that simple continous integration and continous delivery is supported.
+The application is very simple to understand making it easy for other developers to contribute, propose & implement changes and optimize it further based on requirements.
+Supportive scripts have been added to the git repository to enable continous integration and continous delivery.
 Following are various ways in which one can actively develop and maintain the application.

 Since everything is maintained via a git repository, after every change, following steps should be executed from the git cloned directory